 - Timberwolves claim Tyrone Wallace from Clippers (July 8) (story)

 - Having missed out on their top free agent target – D’Angelo Russell – the Timberwolves gave themselves a low-cost depth option at the point guard spot by claiming Wallace from the Clippers.
-His $1,588,231 salary remains non-guaranteed for now, so Minnesota could change course and cut Wallace before the season begins without taking on much – if any – dead money.
+His $1,588,231 salary remained non-guaranteed following the claim though, so Minnesota eventually decided to cut Wallace before opening night and wasn’t on the hook for his cap charge.

 - Pistons claim Christian Wood from Pelicans (July 17) (story)

-- Wood has been claimed off waivers twice already in 2019, with the Pelicans nabbing him when the Bucks initially waived him in March.
+- Wood has been claimed off waivers twice in 2019, with the Pelicans nabbing him when the Bucks initially waived him in March.
 Wood impressed down the stretch in New Orleans, averaging 16.9 PPG and 7.9 RPG in eight games, but apparently wasn’t in the plans for new head of basketball operations David Griffin.
-Now he’ll get a chance to earn a regular season roster spot for the Pistons, who won’t have to guarantee his $1,645,357 salary unless he makes the 15-man squad.
+Now he’ll start the regular season with the Pistons, who won’t have to fully guarantee his $1,645,357 salary until January.

 - Lakers claim Kostas Antetokounmpo from Mavericks (July 21) (story)